FifthTry/realm/README.md

 - Elm: Sending a message after delay of 200ms to let app show a loading dialog
 - Elm: BREAKING: removed Realm.Utils.{link, plainLink, newTabLink}, use Element versions instead.
+- Elm: Added method `navigate : String -> Cmd (Msg msg)` in `Realm.elm`.
+- Elm: Added method `mif : Maybe a -> (a -> E.Element msg) -> E.Element msg`.
+- Backtrace added for errors.
+Panics still needs to be cleaned.
+- Added the following methods in `realm::base::In`:
+  - is_anonymous: Returns true if the `ud` cookie is empty.
+  - is_authenticated: Returns true if the `ud` cookie is not empty.
+  - is_local: Returns true if the `HOST` is localhost, 127.0.0.1 or 127.0.0.2.
+- Added method `error<T>(key: &str, message: &str)`.
+Returns a `FormError` containing the `key` and `message`.
+- Added method `json<T>(&mut self, name: &str)` in `RequestConfig`.
+Takes a field name `name` and returns it's value if present in the body of the request.
+- Following Database related methods and properties are moved to `realm::base::pg` and `realm::base::sqlite`:
+  - connection()
+  - connection_with_url()
+  - RealmConnection
 - Generic ud cookie: Applications can define their own struct for `ud` cookie.
 This change is not compatible with the previous realm versions.
-Please Refer to `UDMIGRATION.md` guide.
+Please refer to [UDMIGRATION.md]  guide.
+- Enable one of the following features in `Cargo.toml` to use database:
+  - Postgres: postgres+postgres_default
+  - SQLite: sqlite+sqlite_default

 ## 0.1.18 - 21 Nov 2019
 - Fix: `Realm.Test` on error from server, report it and keep tests running.